 With a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without having to sell their homes.
 The lender gives you money determined by the equity you've built-up in your home; you get a lump sum, a monthly payment or a line of credit.
 Paying back your loan isn't necessary until after the borrower sells the home, moves (such as into a retirement community) or dies.
 You or an estate representative is obligated to repay the reverse mortgage loan, interest accrued, and finance charges after your house is sold, or you are no longer living in it.

-Most reverse mortgages are appropriate for homeowners at least sixty-two years of age, have a small or zero balance in a mortgage and use the house as your main living place.
+Most reverse mortgages are appropriate for borrowers at least 62 years old, have a small or zero balance in a mortgage and use the property as your principal living place.

 Enter your email address in the form below for instant access to Jeremy Kramer's free newsletter.